vast-community-hub/gemstone-gbs-examples/README.md

 ## Setting up GBS

 1. Install GemStone GBS for VA Smalltalk following the Installation Guide from [here](https://gemtalksystems.com/products/gbs-va/).
-As a result, you should have the map `GBSGemBuilder` and `GBSGemBuilder Development` loaded and a `libgcirpc-xxx` shared library findable by VA Smalltalk.
+As a result, you should have the map `GBSGemBuilder` loaded and a `libgcirpc-xxx` shared library findable by VA Smalltalk.
 2. Set the library path.
 For example:
 ```Smalltalk
 GbsConfiguration current libraryName: 'z:\Common\Development\VAST\9.2x86-b427\libgcirpc-3.4.3-32.dll